AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 		ifFalse: [ nextLayer feed: someOutputs ]
 ```

 The method invokes `feed:` on each of its neurons (we have have seen the method `Neuron>>feed:` in the previous chapter).
 The results is then kept as an array.
-The method then check if the layer is an output layer.
+The method then checks if the layer is an output layer.
 If this is the case, the result of the method is simply the results of each neurons.
-If the layer is not an output (_i.e.,_ it is  an hidden layer), we forward feed the computed values to the next layer.
+If the layer is not an output (_i.e.,_ it is  an hidden layer), we feed-forward the computed values to the next layer.

 We need to determine if a neuron layer is the output layer or not.
 We can easily achieve this using the predicate `isOutputLayer`: